Minnesota Driver's License

 Skill (Road) Test: The skill test consists of a demonstration of the vehicle's safety equipment, vehicle control skills and a driving performance test.
-The person is tested on their ability to drive a motor vehicle safely under normal traffic conditions and rules.
+The person is tested on their ability to drive a motor vehicle safely under normal traffic conditions.
 The person may not have anyone in the car during the test other than the driver examiner.
 It is recommend that an appointment be scheduled for the skill test at a Driver Exam Station or online at Schedule a Skills (Road) Test.

 View the Office Locations.